chloeward00/SAGE-Decision-Making-App/docs/proposal/proposal.md

 ### Introduction

+Organising plans with a large number of people can take a lot of time and effort.
-Application that will behave as a decision maker.
+We need to consider every member’s preference and availability.
+SAGE is a Progressive Web Application that will behave as a decision maker.
 It will help groups of people and to organise plans with no hassle.
 SAGE will provide users choices they can pick from depending on the categories they choose such as places to eat, activities to do, and movies to watch.
-It will create a 'decision' based on the group of users\' choices.
-Aside from this, SAGE will also take into account the weather and user's availability.
+It will create a ‘decision’ based on the group of users' choices.
+Aside from this, SAGE will also take into account the weather and user’s availability.
 SAGE aims to ultimately shorten and simplify the decision making process of groups.

 ### Outline

 Users will need to register with a valid email address along with other details such as First Name, Last Name, and Password prior to signing up to the application.
 Users will have the ability to also reset their password and delete their account.
 Users can have multiple groups within the application.
 Users can be added to groups and input the dates that they are available.

-### Background

 In this progressive web application, a user will create a plan.
 All members in a group will be asked for their availability dates using a calendar provided by SAGE.
 It will provide the group members with the dates that the majority is available.
 SAGE will have features which will show activities near you, access to a wide range of movies or places that you may want to eat at.
-It will have a swipe feature which will allow a user to swipe right for 'yes' and swipe left for 'no'.
+It will have a swipe feature which will allow a user to swipe right for ‘yes’ and swipe left for ‘no’.
 The most picked choice will be shown to all users in the group.

 We have a wide range of features that we wish to implement for this web application but it all depends on how much time we have left after implementing the core functionalities of the application.

+### Background

+The idea for this web application stemmed from personal experience.
+Whenever someone wants to make plans with friends and family, it usually takes time and effort to organise it considering each person’s preference and availability.
+Because of this, we want to make the process easier by making a web application that will match the availability and similar preferences of users.

 ### Achievements